Saturday, May 18, 2019 at 9:00 am to 4:00 pm. Registration starts at 8:30 am.

 This course will outline key legal & ethical information pertaining to maintaining clinical records, privacy regulations & confidentiality, and is designed for those early in their career through senior professionals.

-Participants in this 6 hour course will gain knowledge of the legal and ethical issues of working with couples and families.
-This course highlights dual relationships, defining the problem with couples and families and the importance of informed consent, confidentiality and secrets.
-It covers how to address insurance, subpoenas and board complaints with couples/families.
-In addition, a brief overview of new statues, record keeping and teletherapy watch outs is addressed.
+Working in therapy with couples and families has its own legal and ethical dilemmas, requiring clinicians to understand how these unique issues may impact their work.
+This 6-hour course is designed to help participants deepen their knowledge base in this area.
+The class will highlight dual relationships, defining the problem with couples and families and the importance of informed consent, confidentiality and secrets.
+It will cover how to address insurance, subpoenas and board complaints with couples/families.
+In addition, Dr. Frankel will provide a brief overview of new statues, record keeping and tele-therapy.

 Recent Developments in the law will be reviewed such as: